hshinf/wtg/README.md

 # wtg

-This project WTG aka "Where To Go" is intended for Rocky and Rambo.
+This project WTG aka "Where To Go" is intended for Rocky and Rambo only.